 A smile will offset a negative emotional state.
 Laughing and smiling send signals to your brain that you are happy.
 Once that occurs, the thoughts your mind produces are suddenly positive.
 Smiling is so powerful it can make you forget what is upsetting you.
 By the time you remember the upsetting situation, your brain has a different point of view towards it.

-This strategy can also be very effective when you don't have time to deal with the situation and need to be upbeat and engaging for your next family visit (during the holidays) or meeting if you are at work.
+This strategy is relatively simple but can also be very effective when you don't have time to deal with the situation and need to be upbeat and engaging for your next family visit (during the holidays) or meeting if you are at work.

 To understand your emotions' impact on others, you must first practice observing them.